Recommended List

 Data from the untreated yield and disease trials (no foliar fungicide treatment applied)

-The table shows data from the eight replicated trials (three each in 2020 and 2021 and two in 2022) that were untreated with foliar fungicides.
+The table shows data from the seven replicated trials (two in 2023, two in 2022 and three in 2021) that were untreated with foliar fungicides.
 These show the varietal performance under the natural cocktail of diseases.
 Rust, powdery mildew and cercospora were the main diseases but others were present at low levels in some plots.
 Rust data is the most robust but all results should be treated with reserve as the data tends to be variable (see three-year data table).

 Early sown bolting (ESB) figures can be generally classified as the genetic's tendency to bolt under bolting pressure.
-(NSB is recorded in the main RL trials which are drilled from mid to late March.)
-Later, Normal Sown Bolting (NSB) is often classified as production bolters or contaminants where another source of pollen has pollinated the female plant .
+Normal sown bolters (NSB) is recorded in the main RL trials which are drilled from mid to late March.
+NSB is often classified as production bolters or contaminants where another source of pollen has pollinated the female plant .
 Plant breeders take care to minimise this in their seed production by ensuring good isolation distances and closely aligned flowering and pollination timing but, inevitably, there may be some year-to-year differences in bolting within a variety.

 ESB and NSB figures are quoted as number per hectare based on beet populations of 100,000/ha.